-Aston Villa Women v Brighton & Hove Albion Women
+Le Tissier strike piles misery on Villa

 Post update

 Corner, Aston Villa Women.
-Conceded by Victoria Williams.
+Conceded by Maya Le Tissier.

-Offside, Brighton and Hove Albion Women.
-Kayleigh Green tries a through ball, but Danielle Carter is caught offside.

-Ramona Petzelberger (Aston Villa Women) wins a free kick in the attacking half.

 Post update